20605 - MACHINE LEARNING II

 - Computational methodologies and sampling algorithms for Bayesian Nonparametrics.

-- Have an overview of cutting-edge statistical and machine learning methods from a theoretical, methodological and applied perspective.
+- Have an overview of cutting-edge statistical and machine learning methods from a theoretical and methodological perspective.

 - Understand the assumption and modeling implications underlying machine learning methodologies.